hrolfrc/glmnet-classifier/README.rst

 -----------------
 The authors of glmnet are Jerome Friedman, Trevor Hastie, Rob Tibshirani and Noah Simon.
 The Python package, glmnet_py_, is maintained by B. J. Balakumar.

-The glmnet-classifier package adapts glmnet_py_ and was written by Rolf Carlson.
+The glmnet-classifier package was written by Rolf Carlson, as an adaptation of glmnet_py_.

 .. _glmnet_py: https://pypi.org/project/glmnet-py/